Edward Jones Research Center

 Because materials from the Edward Jones Research Center’s archival and three-dimensional object collections must be retrieved by staff, researchers who wish to use these collections must make an appointment with the Museum's curatorial staff:

-To visit the Edward Jones Research Center, take the West elevator to “B” level.
+To visit the Edward Jones Research Center, take the West elevator down to the Research level.
 Follow the corridor signs to the double glass doors, across from the magnificent base of the Liberty Memorial Tower.
 Visitors are asked to sign in at the attendant’s desk before browsing the Edward Jones Research Center's holdings.

 When conducting research, please take notes using pencil and paper or a laptop computer.
 Photocopies of library and archival materials can be made by the attendant.
 View a fee schedule for Edward Jones Research Center services.